British Theatre Playhouse

 The Definitive Rat Pack in Singapore, Kuala Lumpur and Dubai featured a special guest “Nancy Sinatra” played by Hannah Lindsey and a swinging 9-piece band.

-In April 2019, the British Theatre Playhouse produced Stars of the West End Sing The Rock Musicals in Singapore and Kuala Lumpur, in association with Worldwide Entertainment.
+In 2019, the British Theatre Playhouse produced and presented Stars of the West End Sing The Rock Musicals in Singapore, Kuala Lumpur, Jakarta and Bangkok, in association with Worldwide Entertainment.
 The show sees the coming together of four leading West End stars from London in a medley of favourite anthems from smash-hit musicals in which they appeared in the same roles.
 Stars of the West End sing The Rock Musical stars include Ricardo Afonso, Carole Stennett, Shona Lindsay, Mike Sterling, Ross William Wild and Jenny Fitzpatrick.